 Online MBA rankings in Australia: Different types of MBA rankings

-Earlier this year, CEO Magazine conducted the 2022 Global MBA Rankings.
-A whopping 14 Australian MBA schools were listed, including the Australian Institute of Business (AIB) – landing at 28th in the world and 8th in Australia with a global tier one status.
+Earlier this year, CEO Magazine conducted the 2023 Global MBA Rankings, and 9 programs at Australian institutions were awarded a Tier One global status, including the Australian Institute of Business (AIB) – ranking impressively at 20th in the world and 5th in Australia.

 So why are MBA rankings in Australia so important?
 Because rankings help potential students decide which MBA program is right for them.
 In an often crowded market, choosing a business school that ticks all the boxes can be a difficult process – especially when you consider the time and money that will be invested.